-The following non-audit services were provided by a related entity of the entity's auditor, Grant Thornton.
-The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+No non-audit services were provided by a related entity of the Group's auditor, Grant Thornton.
+The Directors are satisfied that where provided the non-audit services are compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of non-audit service provided means that auditor independence was not compromised.